Submissions

 • You will then be asked to read and individually acknowledge that you've completed all the requirements below before proceeding by ticking the respective boxes.

-• Next you have the optional possibility to leave Notes and/or comments for the editor.
+• You then have the option to leave Notes and/or comments for the editor.

-• Then you have to agree to the collection and storage of your data according to the journals privacy statement.
+• Next you must agree to the collection and storage of your data according to the JASC privacy statement.

-• The next step takes you to the upload sections of your files.
-First upload your original article (prepared as before mentioned excluding any personal information)
+• You will then be able to upload your files.
+First upload your original article (prepared as mentioned above)

-• Any Images or Artwork must be uploaded individually, also you have the opportunity to upload any other relevant research materials.
+• Any Images or Artwork must be uploaded individually. ou also have the opportunity to upload any other relevant research materials.

-• Next you can review details and change the names of the files (make sure that your name is not included).
+• Next you can review details and change the names of the files to ensure your name is not included).

-• list of all contributors in the sequence of their appearance (first author, second author, etc.)
+• All authors in sequence of authorship (first author, second author, etc.)

-• The list of references (please make sure that each entry is in a new line)
+• Reference List (please make sure that each entry is in a new line)

 • Once you click finish submission the article will be sent to the editorial team